 3) the degree to which rubrics were being used on campus

 From Finley’s perspective, “This is a bigger statement around communication of campus priorities — making sure faculty have the space and the audience to talk through some of these campus priorities.
 It’s an endorsement for greater levels of communication.”

 The survey explored for the first-time mindsets, which involve growth mindset, self-awareness, thriving, flourishing, belonging, self-confidence, and others – in other words, aptitudes.
 When talking about it to stakeholders, there’s a recognition of how powerful these capacities are in supporting and emboldening the learning process, increasing student success, and having major implications for equity.

 The report showed a subtle difference between the campus and employers’ top mindsets.
-The top mindsets for employers are work ethic, ability to take the initiative and self-confidence.
-While for campus these are also the ability to take the initiative, persistence, curiosity, and the capacity for lifelong learning.
+The top mindsets for employers are work ethic, the ability to take the initiative, and self-confidence.
+While for campus, these are also the ability to take the initiative, persistence, curiosity, and the capacity for lifelong learning.

 Despite broad consensus on the importance of mindsets, aptitudes, and dispositions across all groups of stakeholders, most (and especially faculty) regard the intentional development of these outcomes to be within the purview of student affairs rather than as part of the curriculum.
 By contrast, stakeholders reported that the curriculum, either within general education or the majors, is where students’ development of curiosity or capacity for lifelong learning is most likely to occur.

 Higher education should support students and their perspectives on freedom of expression on campus.
 And it needs to treat seriously, moving mindsets into the formal curriculum.
 It all comes down to taking what is best for students and for institutions and beginning to translate it into practice.

 How Higher Ed Curriculum Design and High-Impact Practices Are Shaping General Education and the Majors